 While I don't eat sugary cereal for breakfast, I sometimes like to indulge in it as a snack or for dessert and Lucky Charms is almost always my choice (a close second goes to Cinnamon Toast Crunch).

-It’s absolutely delicious right out of a bowl with a splash of milk, but also makes for a great ingredient in so many recipes.
-So far, I’ve made Lucky Charms Ice Cream, Lucky Charms Baked Doughnuts, a Lucky Charms Martini, and Lucky Charms Cookie Dough Bars… And I have so many more ideas floating around in my head.
+It's absolutely delicious right out of a bowl with a splash of milk, but also makes for a great ingredient in so many recipes.
+I could probably start a whole new blog with my Lucky Charms recipe creations.

 But first, I had to incorporate the cereal into some delicious, albeit incredibly sweet, granola bars.